PNC Bank Zoo Tunes is a concert series hosted by the Greenville Zoo Foundation. The purpose of Zoo Tunes is to raise funds for the Greenville Zoo.

 Tickets are non-refundable but can be resold or transferred.

-EARLY BIRD PRICING SPECIAL FOR THE FIRST 150 GUESTS WHO BUY GENERAL ADMISSION TICKETS: $50 PER PERSON!
+EARLY BIRD PRICING SPECIAL FOR THOSE WHO BUY GENERAL ADMISSION TICKETS BEFORE JULY 24: $50 PER PERSON!

 General Admission tickets are $75.
-Food will be available to purchase.
+Food will be available to purchase from One Love Fusion Foods.
 Beer and wine will be $5 a cup.

 VIP tickets are $125 and food and drinks are provided.